-Zach is the Chief Donor Experience Officer of The Jewish Federation of Greater Washington, where he oversees the strategy and implementation of securing more than $25 million for the local, national and global Jewish communities through relationship based fundraising, cohort development and impactful immersive experiences.
+Zach is the Chief Development Officer of The Jewish Federation of Greater Washington, where he oversees the strategy and implementation of securing more than $25 million for the local, national and global Jewish communities through relationship based fundraising, cohort development and impactful immersive experiences.
 Prior to joining Federation in 2012, Zach spent six years securing major gifts and building student and young alumni philanthropy programs at The George Washington University.
 Zach received his Bachelor’s degree from American University in American Studies, a Master’s in Political Management from The George Washington University and was selected to participate in the second cohort of The Jewish Federation of North America’s Fundraising University program.

 Jessica Brown Smith